Constraining the position of the knee in the galactic cosmic ray spectrum with ultra-high-energy diffuse $\gamma$-rays: Model Description

-The fine structure of spectral hardening and break-off at 200GV and 14 TeV respectively seems to be from local source.
-The local source is necessary to explain the evolution of anisotropy with energy.
-Here the progenitor of Geminga, a SNRs, was introduced in this work.
-The injection process of the SNR is approximated as burst-like.
+The fine structure of spectral hardening and softening at 200 GV and 14 TV respectively seems to be from a local source.
+The local source is also helpful to explain the evolution of large-scale anisotropies with energy \citep{2006APh....25..183E,2012JCAP...01..010B,2013ApJ...766....4P,2014ApJ...785..129K,2013APh....50...33S,2016PhRvL.117o1103A,2019JCAP...10..010L,2019JCAP...12..007Q}.
+The injection process of the local source is approximated as a burst.
 The source injection rate as a function of time and rigidity is assumed to be

 where ${\cal R}_{\rm c}$ is the cutoff rigidity and $t_0$ is the time of the supernova explosion.
-The propagated spectrum from Geminga SNR is thus a convolution of the Green's function and the time-dependent injection rate $Q_0(t)$ \citep{1995PhRvD..52.3265A}

-{The normalization is determined through fitting Galactic cosmic rays energy spectra, which results in a total energy of $\sim 2.2\times 10^{50}$ erg for protons and $\sim 7.5\times 10^{49}$ erg for helium.
-If 10\% of kinetic energy is used to accelerate CRs, the total energy of supernova explosion is estimated to $\sim 3\times 10^{51}$ erg.}
+The propagated spectrum from the local source can thus be described by the Green's function as given in \citet{1995PhRvD..52.3265A}.
+A Geminga-like source is found to well match the observations of both the energy spectra and anisotropies of CRs \citep{2019JCAP...10..010L,2022ApJ...926...41Z}.
+Assuming a distance of $0.3$ kpc and an age of $3\times10^5$ yr of the local source, the normalization is determined through fitting the CR energy spectra, which results in a total energy of $\sim 2.2\times 10^{50}$ erg for protons and $\sim 7.5\times 10^{49}$ erg for helium nuclei.
+If 10\% of kinetic energy is converted to accelerate CRs, the total energy of the source is estimated to be $\sim 3\times 10^{51}$ erg.